Nasim Pedrad: Early work

+2011–present

-In 2011, she was a recurring voice on the Fox animated series Allen Gregory.
+In 2011, Pedrad was a recurring voice on the Fox animated series Allen Gregory.
 She appeared in a small role in the 2011 film No Strings Attached.
 In 2012, she had a supporting voice role in the animated feature film The Lorax and a small appearance in The Dictator.
 In 2013, Pedrad had another supporting voice role, in Despicable Me 2.
 In the autumn of 2014, she left Saturday Night Live to star in a new Fox sitcom, Mulaney.
 On October 18, 2014, Fox shut down production of the series by reducing the 16-episode order by three episodes.
 Filming for the thirteenth episode had just been completed prior to the order reduction, and the fourteenth episode was about to enter production.

-From 2015 to 2018, Pedrad has a recurring guest role as LAPD officer Aly Nelson on the Fox sitcom New Girl.
+From 2015 to 2018, Pedrad had a recurring guest role as LAPD officer Aly Nelson on the Fox sitcom New Girl.
 She portrayed Gigi Caldwell in Season One of the Fox horror-comedy Scream Queens.

-In 2016, she appeared in a commercial for Old Navy alongside comedian Kumail Nanjiani and other SNL cast members Cecily Strong and Jay Pharoah.
+In 2016, Pedrad appeared in a commercial for Old Navy alongside comedian Kumail Nanjiani and other SNL cast members Cecily Strong and Jay Pharoah.

-In 2017, she joined the cast of season 2 of the TBS comedy series People of Earth.
+In 2017, Pedrad joined the cast of season 2 of the TBS comedy series People of Earth.
 Later that same year, she also made guest appearances on Curb Your Enthusiasm and Brooklyn Nine-Nine.

-In 2020, she starred as Wesley in the Netflix film Desperados.
+In 2020, Pedrad starred as Wesley in the Netflix film Desperados.

 In 2021, Pedrad starred in the TBS TV series Chad which she also created, wrote, and directed.